xandrkat/yii2-check-ishome/README.md

 Yii2 IsHome page checker
 ========================
-Simple Yii2 copmonent to check isHome no w or not.
+Simple Yii2 component to check isHome no w or not.
 Or by url.

 Installation
 ------------